-Fears are rising as a disturbing trend resurfaces on social media, this time attacking people on TikTok.
+Concerns are rising as a disturbing trend has resurfaced on social media, attacking people on TikTok again.

-Over recent weeks, a dangerous challenge that first rose to prominence in 2019 has been gaining traction on social media again, commonly known as the Blue Whale Challenge.
+Over recent weeks, a dangerous challenge that first rose to prominence in 2019 and resurfaced in 2020 again, has been gaining traction on the internet again, commonly known as the Blue Whale Challenge.

 If you see any indication of this trend existing online, do not take part, and report it immediately.

 The Blue Whale Challenge is a dangerous and inappropriate ‘challenge that reappears every now and then, gaining popularity on social media.
 The trend is aimed at teenagers and sets 50 disturbing challenges over 50 days.

 Whilst the challenge has previously been known to exist on Instagram and Twitter, it has gained popularity on TikTok in recent years.